 You don’t want to clutter the cart page with too much information and overwhelm the shopper.
 Ideally, the cart page should just be details about the product, the total cost, and, if you prefer, a column of recommendations for what the shopper can add to their cart to increase their order value.

 Lindsay Nicholas is a brand that creates elegant and luxury workwear for women and their website was designed to reflect this.
 Their cart page follows suit, with minimal design and only showing the most crucial information to the shopper.

-3. Show personalised recommendations
+3. Show personalized recommendations

 77% of consumers have chosen, recommended, or paid more for a brand that provides a personalized service or experience.
 Providing your shopper a personalized experience on your store needs to start from search ads all the way to the cart page.

-Use apps like Wiser and Bold Upsells to show personalised recommendations on your cart page.
+Use apps like Wiser and Bold Upsells to show personalized recommendations on your cart page.
 The shopper will be shown products similar to the item in their cart or even products that they have previously viewed.
 This ease in viewing items they would already be interested in will help you increase revenue without too much effort.

 4 Be upfront about payment methods

 You don’t want to blindside your shoppers about the payment methods you allow.
 Some shoppers may assume you allow a certain kind of wallet and start their checkout process only to learn that you don’t accommodate it.
 You can show the different payment methods within the cart page so that shoppers are aware of the payment options.